Name, registered office, duration

 The Chairman may request an open, written, or electronic vote and election procedure.

-Each shareholder with voting rights may have his shares represented at the General Meeting by a third party.
-The Board of Directors shall decide on the recognition of the proxy.
+Any shareholder with voting rights may have their share votes represented by a third party at the General Meeting.
+The Board of Directors shall decide on whether to recognize the proxy.

 Independent voting proxy

 In addition, shareholders can be represented by the Independent Voting Proxy to whom any shareholder may give in writing or electronically power of attorney and instructions.
 Within the discretion provided by law, the Board of Directors may determine requirements for powers of attorney and instructions.
 The General Meeting elects the Independent Voting Proxy annually.
-The term of office ends with the conclusion of the next ordinary General Meeting.
-Reelection is possible.
+The term of office ends after the next ordinary General Meeting following the election.
+Re-election is possible.

 8.1.
 Appointment, composition

 The General Meeting elects the members of the Board of Directors individually.
-The term of office ends with the conclusion of the next ordinary General Meeting following the election.
+The term of office ends after the next ordinary General Meeting following the election.
 Re-election is possible.

 Number